 Status of the Note.
-The Note shall be a debt obligation of Whitaker Glen secured as aforementioned, and with the exception of such security, the rights granted thereunder shall not include a proprietary or other interest in the business, assets and properties of Whitaker Glen.
+The Note shall be a debt obligation of Whitaker Glen secured as aforementioned, and except for such security, the rights granted thereunder shall not include a proprietary or other interest in the business, assets, and properties of Whitaker Glen.

-The Grantors under the aforementioned deed of trust are Whitaker Glen, Inc. and Whitaker Glen Properties, Inc. as successor in interest to Tomlinson Holdings, LLC and Tomlinson & Associates, the prior owners of the land and improvements respectively.
+The Grantors under the deed of trust are Whitaker Glen, Inc. and Whitaker Glen Properties, Inc. as successor in interest to Tomlinson Holdings, LLC and Tomlinson & Associates, the prior owners of the land and improvements, respectively.